GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   ``pygplates.so`` pyGPlates library and its dependency libraries.

   .. note:: This pre-built pyGPlates library will only work with a Python interpreter that is
      version 3.8.x and is 64-bit.
-The operating system can be Mavericks (10.9) or above.
+The operating system can be High Sierra (10.13) or above.

 * ``pygplates_rev@PYGPLATES_REVISION@_python38_win64.zip`` - pyGPlates for Windows (compiled for 64-bit Python 3.8).